alvmarrod/pi-monitor-api/README.md

 ## Testing

-1. Make sure you are at the root of the application: `./src`
-2. Add any missing dependencies: `go mod tidy`
+1. Add any missing dependencies: `go mod tidy`
-3. Start the service: `go run cmd/main.go`
+2. Start the service: `go run cmd/main.go`
-4. Test with cURL or your favourite tool
+3. Test with cURL or your favourite tool

 ## FAQ